London Court Sentences Men for Foiled Terror Plot to Blow Up Transatlantic Airplanes

 Posted: January 5, 2010

-Several of the men charged in connection to the alleged plot to blow up seven airplanes flying from Britain to the United States and Canada have been linked to Al Qaeda and other Muslim extremist organizations that have a history of supporting terrorism.
+Of the 14 men arrested and charged in August 2006 by British authorities in connection to a plot to blow up seven airplanes flying from Britain to the United States and Canada, ten have been sentenced in a London court.

 Arafat Khan, 28, Ibrahim Savant, 28, and Waheed Zaman, 25, were each sentenced on July 12, 2010, to a maximum of life in prison for planning to conduct coordinated suicide attacks.
 The men must serve a minimum of 20 years in prison.
 On December 9, 2009, Adam Khatib, 22, Nabeel Hussain, 25, and Mohammed Shamin Uddin, 39, were sentenced to a minimum of 18, eight and seven years, respectively.
 Three months earlier, Abdullah Ahmed Ali, 28, Assad Sarwar, 29, and Tanvir Hussain, 28, and Umar Islam, 31, were also sentenced to a maximum of life in prison and must serve a minimum of 40, 36, 32 and 22 years in prison, respectively.

 Ali, the apparent ringleader, was sentenced for conspiring to murder by detonating improvised explosive devices on board transatlantic passenger aircraft.
 In a video shown at the trial, Ali stated that he had been planning to "participate in jihad in the path of Allah" since he was 15 years old.
 He criticized the West for interfering in Muslim lands, including Iraq and Afghanistan, and warned to "expect floods of martyr operations against you and we will take our revenge and anger, ripping amongst your people and scattering the people and your body parts and your people's body parts responsible for these wars and oppression decorating the streets."